alphagov/inside-government-admin-guide/creating-documents/add-images.md

 ![Add images 2](add-images-2.png)

-#### Save the page

-* Save the page to ensure the images have uploaded correctly and re-open the document for editing.
-All the images will now be assigned numbers and a Markdown code to use - the first is !!1, the second is !!2 and so on.
+* Click 'Save and continue editing' to ensure the images have uploaded correctly - all the images will now be assigned numbers and a Markdown code to use - the first is !!1, the second is !!2 and so on.
 This code can be used to make each image appear within your page.
 * A pink error message will appear if the image is the wrong size or type.

 ![Create new document 4](creating-a-new-doc-4.png)

-#### Position the images

 You can position images where you like within a document.